Mortara case: Initial appeal; Morisi confronted

 The attempts of the Mortaras and their allies to identify who was supposed to have baptised Edgardo quickly bore fruit.
-After their present servant Anna Facchini adamantly denied any involvement, they considered former employees and soon earmarked Morisi as a possible candidate.
-In late July 1858 the Mortara home was visited by Ginerva Scagliarini, a friend of Morisi's who had once worked for Marianna's brother-in-law Cesare De Angelis.
-Marianna's brother Angelo Padovani tested Scagliarini by saying falsely that he had heard it was Morisi who had baptised Edgardo.
+After their current servant, Anna Facchini, adamantly denied any involvement, they assessed former employees and soon earmarked Morisi as a possible candidate.
+In late July 1858, the Mortara home was visited by Ginerva Scagliarini, a friend of Morisi's who had once worked for Marianna's brother-in-law Cesare De Angelis.
+Marianna's brother, Angelo Padovani, tested Scagliarini by saying falsely that he had heard it was Morisi who had baptised Edgardo.
 The ruse worked: Scagliarini said that she had been told the same thing by Morisi's sister Monica.

 The younger Angelo Padovani went with De Angelis to confront Morisi in San Giovanni in Persiceto.
 Padovani recalled finding her in tears.
 After the visitors assured her that they meant no harm, Morisi recounted what she had told Feletti.
-She said that a grocer named Cesare Lepori had suggested the baptism when she mentioned Edgardo's sickness, and shown her how to perform it.
-She had not mentioned it to anyone, she went on, until soon after Edgardo's brother Aristide died at the age of one in 1857 – when a neighbour's servant called Regina proposed that Morisi should have baptised Aristide, that she had done so to Edgardo "slipped out of my mouth".
+She said that a grocer named Cesare Lepori had suggested the baptism when she mentioned Edgardo's sickness, and had shown her how to perform it.
+She had not mentioned it to anyone, she went on, until soon after Edgardo's brother Aristide died at the age of one in 1857.
+When a neighbour's servant, called Regina, proposed that Morisi should have baptised Aristide, that she had done so to Edgardo "slipped out of my mouth".
 According to Padovani, Morisi described crying during her interrogation by the inquisitor, and expressed guilt over Edgardo's removal: "figuring that it was all my fault, I was very unhappy, and still am."
-Morisi agreed to have this formally recorded, but was gone when Padovani and De Angelis returned after three hours with a notary and two witnesses.
+Morisi agreed to have that formally recorded, but was gone when Padovani and De Angelis returned after three hours with a notary and two witnesses.
 After searching for her in vain, they went back to Bologna with only their hearsay account of her story, which Padovani thought genuine: "Her words, and her demeanour, and her tears before she could launch into her story, persuaded me that what she told me was all true."